pac4j/play-pac4j/README.md

 **Main concepts:**

 1) A [**client**](https://github.com/pac4j/pac4j/wiki/Clients) represents an authentication mechanism.
 It performs the login process and returns a user profile.
-An indirect client is for UI authentication while a direct client is for web services
+An indirect client is for UI authentication while a direct client is for web services authentication

 2) An [**authorizer**](https://github.com/pac4j/pac4j/wiki/Authorizers) is meant to check authorizations on the authenticated user profile or on the current web context